 The Plan will be administered by the Compensation Committee as elected by the Board of Directors; provided that, so long as the Company and the Plan are subject to the provisions of Section 162(m) of the Internal Revenue Code of 1986, as amended ("Section 162(m)"), either the Compensation Committee shall be composed solely of two or more directors who qualify as "outside directors" under Section 162(m) or, if for any reason one or more members of the Compensation Committee cannot qualify as "outside directors," the Board shall appoint a separate Bonus Plan Committee composed of two or more "outside directors" which shall have all of the powers otherwise granted to the Compensation Committee to administer the Plan.
 All references herein to the "Committee" shall be deemed to refer to either the Compensation Committee or to the Bonus Plan Committee, as applicable at any given time.
-The Committee is authorized to make awards pursuant to the Plan; provided, however, that the Committee shall at all times be required to exercise these discretionary powers in a manner, and subject to such limitations, as will permit all payments under the Plan to "covered employees" (as defined in Section 162(m)) to continue to qualify as "performance-based compensation" for purposes of Section 162(m), and any action taken by the Committee shall automatically be deemed null and void to the extent (if any) that it would have the effect of destroying such qualification.
+The Committee is authorized to establish new guidelines for administration of the Plan, delegate certain tasks to management, make determinations and interpretations under the Plan, and to make awards pursuant to the Plan; provided, however, that the Committee shall at all times be required to exercise these discretionary powers in a manner, and subject to such limitations, as will permit all payments under the Plan to "covered employees" (as defined in Section 162(m)) to continue to qualify as "performance-based compensation" for purposes of Section $162\,(\mathrm{m})$, and any action taken by the Committee shall automatically be deemed null and void to the extent (if any) that it would have the effect of destroying such qualification.
 Subject to the foregoing, all determinations and interpretations of the Committee will be binding upon the Company and each participant.